-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to\\\\\

-Commission file number: 001-01011

-♥CVSHealth

-CVS HEALTH CORPORATION

-(Exact name of registrant as specified in its charter)

-(I.R.S.
-Employer Identification No.)

-(Zip Code)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-One CVS Drive, Woonsocket, Rhode Island

-(Address of principal executive offices)

-Registrant's telephone number, including area code:
+✓ ANNUAL REPORT PURSUANT F or the fiscal year ended Decembe ACI OF 1934 or ☐ TRANSITION REPORT PURSUAN E A CT O F 19 34 For the e transition period from Commission file number: 001- 01011 ♥CVS Health CVS HEALTH CORPORAT (I Exact name of registrant as specified in its charter) Delaware 05-0494040 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) One CVS Drive, Woonsocket, Rhode e Island 02895 (Address of principal executive e offices) (Zip Code) Registrant's telephone number, including area co ode: (401) 765-1500 Securities registered pursuant to Section 12(b) of f the Act: Title of each class Trading Symbol(s) Name of each exchange on Name of each exchange on which registered d Common Stock, par value \$0.01 per share CVS New York Stock E xcha inge Securities registered pursuant to Section 12(g) of f the Act: None Indicate by check mark if the registrant is a well- -known seasoned issuer, as defined in F Rule 405 of the Securities Act.
+X Yes No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes X No Indicate by check mark whether the registrant (1 Securities Exchange Act of 1934 during the prec file such reports), and (2) has been subject to suc eding 12 months (or for such shorter pe eriod that the registrant was required to X Yes No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes □ No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller "accelerated filer," reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+X Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Securities registered pursuant to Section 12(b) of the Act:
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share CVS New York Stock Exchange Securities registered pursuant to Section 12(g) of f the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-X Yes 🗆 No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Ac t. 🗆 Yes 🗷 No ed all reports required to be filed by Section 13 or 15(d) of the 2 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes 🗆 No tted electronically every Interactive Data File required to be su s chapter) during the preceding 12 months (or for such shorter period Yes 🗆 No Indicate by check mark whether the registrant is a large a reporting company, or an emerging growth company.
-Se "smaller reporting company," and "emerging growth com accelerated filer, an accelerated filer, a non-accelerated filer, a see the definitions of "large accelerated filer," "accelerated file npany" in Rule 12b-2 of the Exchange Act. smaller Large accelerated filer X Acceler ated file r 🗆 Non-accelerated filer □ Smal ler reporting company / 🗆 Emer ging growth company / 🗆 If an emerging growth company, indicate by check mark with any new or revised financial accounting standards p if the registrant has elected not to use the extended transition provided pursuant to Section $13(a)$ of the Exchange Act. period for co mplying Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-X If securities are registered pursuant to Section 12(b) of th registrant included in the filing reflect the correction of a ne Act, indicate by check mark whether the financial statemen in error to previously issued financial statements ts of the $\Box$ Yes 🗷 No ctions are restatements that required a recovery analysis of inc executive officers during the relevant recovery period pursuant Yes 🗷 No Indicate by check mark whether the registrant is a shell c company (as defined in Rule 12b-2 of the Act).
-Yes 🗷
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). □ Yes 🗷